Documentation / Dashboard

 For the next two weeks, paper trade five setups using only Hourly Aggressive to experience the fast pace and frequent opportunities.
 Note the entry timing pressure, the small profit targets, and how quickly signals appear and disappear.
 Then paper trade five setups using only Daily Conservative to feel the slower rhythm, larger position swings, and patient holding periods required.
 Track win rate, average profit per trade, and total time spent monitoring each type.

 Compare your results across metrics: Which model matched your available screen time better?
 Which produced more profits per hour of actual trading work?
-Which win rate was higher?
 Which holding period matched your psychological comfort?
 Most importantly, which model type made you feel in control versus stressed and reactive?
-Your answers to these questions will reveal which model type aligns with your trading personality, available time, and risk tolerance.
+Your answers will reveal which model type aligns with your trading personality, available time, and risk tolerance.
 Then focus exclusively on that model type rather than trying to trade both ineffectively.

 Was this article helpful?